American oil is usually a cheaper option. Not anymore - KESQ

 The takeaway: Oil traders in the West have fewer options than they used to, as they worry about running afoul of sanctions on Moscow and dealing with difficult logistics in the Black Sea.
 That means they’re buying whatever they can get their hands on — which in turn distorts the market.

+One caveat: If you look at WTI and Brent for delivery in July, US oil is still trading at a discount of more than $2 a barrel, though the margin has narrowed significantly since May.

-Abnormal dynamics could persist for some time.
+Abnormal dynamics could persist in oil trading for some time.
 Saudi Arabia’s energy minister said Monday that even if countries that could theoretically increase production, refiners couldn’t keep up.

 “There is no refining capacity commensurate with the current demand and the expectation of the demand in the summer,” Prince Abdulaziz bin Salman said at an energy conference.